-The principal activities of the Economic Entity during the financial year were gold mining, mineral exploration and mining development.
+Haoma's continuing principal activities during the financial year were mineral exploration, the analysis of mineral deposits and the advancement of ore processing and extraction technology.
 There was no significant change in the nature of the principal activities during the year.